eevans/twissandra/README.md

 ## Schema Layout

 In Cassandra, the way that your data is structured is very closely tied to how how it will be retrieved.
-Let's start with the user ColumnFamily.
+Let's start with the user table.
 The key is a username, and the columns are the properties on the user:

     -- User storage
     CREATE TABLE users (username text PRIMARY KEY, password text);

-Friends and followers are keyed by the username, and then the columns are the friend names and follower names, and we store a timestamp as the value because it's interesting information to have:
+Friends and followers are keyed by the username in the `following` and `followers` tables respectively.
+The use of a compound PRIMARY KEY like this allows us to setup a one to many relationship between a user and the people they are following, or the people following them.

     -- Users user is following
     CREATE TABLE following (